Whatsapp Icon

 Support system/Caregiver

-Post Cancer and Future Goal
+Post-Cancer and Future Goal

 Some Lessons that I learned

-While going through this difficult phase, you need a strong willpower and happiness.
+While going through this difficult phase, you need strong willpower and happiness.
 You need to accept the fact that you have cancer and you need to fight it.
 Having a positive approach is the only way to fight cancer.

 I got to know the real meaning of what my family and friends mean to me.
-The journey reveals the true colour of your friends, how good friends you have, and will they stand during your tough times or not.
+The journey reveals the true color of your friends, how good friends you have, and whether will they stand during your tough times or not.
 I can be very proud of the friends I have.

 Parting Message

-For other patients- Just a few more chemo sessions and everything will be over.You will definitely be cured of cancer and have a very happy life after.
+For other patients- Just a few more chemo sessions and everything will be over.
+You will be cured of cancer and have a very happy life after.
 Feel confident and have the strength to fight.
-I would definitely like to pass on the message that after chemo life will be amazing.
+I would like to pass on the message that after chemo life will be amazing.
 God has selected me for this amazing pain and I feel like I am the Ultimate Fighter.
 I will help others to fight this battle.
 I want to thank God for giving me this pain and now I can cherish the pain that I have been through.

 Related Articles

-If you haven't found what you were looking for, we're here to help.
-Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for anything you might need.
+We're here to help you.
+Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for any assistance